BorisKozo/extensibility.js/README.md

 ### 0.3.3 -> 0.3.4

-* fixed issue where services were not initialized correctly if initialize function didn't return a promise
+* fixed issue where services were not initialized correctly if initialize function didn't return a promise.

 ### 0.3.2 -> 0.3.3

-* Services are built sequentially instead of in parallel adhering to the addin order
+* Services are built sequentially instead of in parallel adhering to the addin order.

 ### 0.3.1 -> 0.3.2

-* Bumped version due to build issues
+* Bumped version due to build issues.

 ### 0.3.0 -> 0.3.1

-* Added the Value construct
+* Added the Value construct.

-* Added destructuring friendly properties to all the constructs (Builder, Service, Value, Command, Condition)
+* Added destructuring friendly properties to all the constructs (Builder, Service, Value, Command, Condition).

 ### 0.2.1 -> 0.3.0